 The Company has a PSU plan for Executive Officers of the Company.
 PSUs are awarded annually and the number of PSUs awarded shall be equal to one PSU for each \$1.00 of grant value determined by the Board of Directors on such date.
-PSUs granted before 2021 vest equally over three years while PSUs awarded in and after 2021 vest at the end the third anniversary of the grant date.
+Starting in 2021, PSUs awarded vest at the end of the third anniversary date.
 Upon vesting, PSUs entitle the holder to receive a cash payment calculated based upon the number of PSUs vested and a multiplier which is based on the achievement of certain performance measures and objectives specified by the Board of Directors.
 The applicable multiplier can range from zero percent to 200 percent.